StergachisLab/fire_consensus_pipeline/README.md

 * Whether sufficient scheduler resources are available to run the third step in parallel.

 Adjust the requested resources as needed for your dataset and computing environment.

-The first two steps can be run either on an interactive node or as a submitted batch job.

 For example, on a SLURM cluster: